CCbedair/nixu-challenges-2019/Lisby-3/README.md

-# The solution for "Device Control Pwnel" challenge.
+# The solution for "Lisby-3" challenge.

 ## Step
 1. Using our decomiler we again dump the assembly and take a look a it.
 It seems there are a lot more functions in this one. ![decompile](0.png)